-Mirador Mansions on Nathan Rd of Tsim Sha Tsui is an extremely well known building that has been frequented by travellers to Hong Kong for many many years.
+Mirador Mansions on Nathan Rd of Tsim Sha Tsui is an extremely well-known building that has been frequented by travelers to Hong Kong for many many years.
 The building takes up the whole block width ways and is about 15 stories high, and was built back in the 70’s is my guess.
 For many years it has been home to several different independently run hostels, including the well known Cosmic Guest House.

-It has a great location, being less than five minute walk to the all the attractions along Hong Kongs Victoria Harbour.
-Its also very close to Kowloon Park and its right across the road from the new iSquare shopping complex.
+It has a great location, being less than a five-minute walk to the all the attractions along Hong Kongs Victoria Harbour.
+It’s also very close to Kowloon Park and its right across the road from the new iSquare shopping complex.
 Temple St Night market is within walking distance too.

 There is a pair of elevators at the middle of the building and a pair towards the rear, the ones at the rear are mostly used by businesses moving goods up and down.
 Both sets can quite often be busy, and it’s worth noting that they are turned off at ten pm, although the ones at the rear still seem to work later in the night.

-Cosmic Guest House is located on the 12th floor which is surprisingly cleaner the the entryway!
-The staff are all friendly, helpful and the main staff speak good english.
-The floor feels safe and the rooms are clean, perhaps not immaculately clean but if you have been travelling around China for a while you’ll have adjusted your standards to a new ‘norm’ and for China it’s on the good side.
+Cosmic Guest House is located on the 12th floor which is surprisingly cleaner than the entryway!
+The staff are all friendly, helpful and the main staff speak good English.
+The floor feels safe and the rooms are clean, perhaps not immaculately clean but if you have been traveling around China for a while you’ll have adjusted your standards to a new ‘norm’ and for China, it’s on the good side.

 Like most rooms in China the rooms are small, so don’t expect much.
-Both the rooms I stayed at in the Cosmic Guest House were comfortable though, and if your staying in Hong Kong you really shouldn’tbe spending much time in your room, and when you get home you should be so tired that you could sleep anywhere, so whats it matter, right!
-The rooms were clean and had a small TV with a few english channels, air conditioning, a thin mattress, thin doona and two slightly flat pillows.
+Both the rooms I stayed at in the Cosmic Guest House were comfortable though, and if you’re staying in Hong Kong you really shouldn’t be spending much time in your room, and when you get home you should be so tired that you could sleep anywhere, so what’s it matter, right!
+The rooms were clean and had a small TV with a few English channels, air conditioning, a thin mattress, thin doona and two slightly flat pillows.
 Both rooms had a toilet and shower fitted into one of the smallest bathrooms I have ever seen.
 It’s really cool, you can go to the toilet and shower at the same time…

 Nathan Road is a busy arterial that runs up the center of Kowloon, so there’s plenty of traffic noise, I made good use of my ear plugs, which are a necessity in China anyway, and the hum from the air conditioner helps to drown out the noise…